-Do you suffer from a sharp pain in the heel first thing in the morning?
+Do you suffer from heel pain first thing in the morning?

 Plantar Fasciitis affects the heel and is a common foot complaint in golf.
 The foot plays a key role during the golf swing, as it pivots to allow the hips to rotate fully.
 Problems occur if a golfer over-pronates and their weight is not distributed evenly across the feet.